emilypchee/national-park-mortality-analysis/README.md

 from 2007 through February 2026, covering 4,931 deaths across 206 parks.

-The analysis surfaces mortality patterns by demographics, cause of death, activity type, time trends, and geographic concentration — giving a comprehensive picture of where, when, and how fatal incidents occur within the National Park system.
+The analysis surfaces mortality patterns by demographics, cause of death, activity type, time trends, and geographic concentration.
+The Power BI dashboard provides a comprehensive picture of where, when, and how fatal incidents occur within the National Park system.

 ## Questions Explored